roniskywalker/Codium_/README.md

 # Koden_

 Online Code Compiler❤‍🔥
+NOTE: It is only supported in LINUX.

 ## Features🪄

 - It supports 3 programming languages - Python, C++ and Javascript💫
 - Boilerplate code is implemented💯
 - It shows execution time & status⚡
-- 'Set default' feature is available👍🏻
+- 'Set default' feature is available✨
 - Dark mode is enabled🎨
 - It is Light-weight also😺